BigBrar/Examplify/README.md

 ## Project Overview

-This web app presents three intuitive modals, each designed to streamline your study process and maximize exam success..
+This web app presents three intuitive modals, each designed to streamline your study process and maximize exam success.

 **Modals:**